solliancenet/tech-immersion-data-ai/day1-exp2/README.md

     - **Partition key:** Enter "/vin".
     - **Throughput:** Enter 15000.

-    > The /vin partition was selected because the data will most likely include this value, and it allows us to partition by location from which the transaction originated.
+    > The /vin partition was selected because the data will include this value, and it allows us to partition by vehicle from which the transaction originated.
 This field also contains a wide range of values, which is preferable for partitions.

     ![The Add Collection form is filled out with the previously mentioned settings entered into the appropriate fields.](media/cosmos-db-new-collection.png 'Add Collection')

+    On the subject of partitions, choosing an appropriate partition key for Cosmos DB is a critical step for ensuring balanced reads and writes, scaling, and, in this case, in-order change feed processing per partition.
+While there are no limits, per se, on the number of logical partitions, a single logical partition is allowed an upper limit of 10 GB of storage.
+Logical partitions cannot be split across physical partitions.
+For the same reason, if the partition key chosen is of bad cardinality, you could potentially have skewed storage distribution.
+For instance, if one logical partition becomes larger faster than the others and hits the maximum limit of 10 GB, while the others are nearly empty, the physical partition housing the maxed out logical partition cannot split and could cause an application downtime.
+This is why we specified `vin` as the partition key.
+It has good cardinality for this data set.

 7. Select **OK** on the bottom of the form when you are finished entering the values.